-The application requests extension of exemption for the use of mercury and cadmium in infrared detectors for medical devices.
+The application requests extension of exemption for the use of mercury and cadmium in infrared detectors for monitoring and control instruments including industrial monitoring and control instruments.

 Infrared measurement technology has various advantages over different techniques - it is highly sensitive, selective and very fast, allowing for real-time measurement of various substances, gases and fluids.
+The most common measurement technique is infrared spectroscopy.
+It covers a range of techniques, mostly based on absorption spectroscopy.
+As with all spectroscopic techniques, it can be used to identify and study chemicals.